jacksonochieng1540/flood_prediction/README.md

 # Train the ML model
 python manage.py train_model

-# Start development server
+#start the django server
-python manage.py runserver
+Next you can stary the development  server